-(The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain (describe the policy, such as a percentage of general fund revenues or expenditures, or a targeted amount).
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.)
+The board of directors has established a minimum fund balance policy for the General Fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall maintain a fund balance in the General Fund for Economic Stabilization that includes a commitment of at least 13 to 15 days of the current year's operating expenses towards a minimum fund balance.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Committed fund balance.
+The board has formalized other commitments, amounting to \$6,660,783, for the following purposes: